Grande Boucle Féminine Internationale: 1992–2009: the Pierre Boué races

 In 1992, a new race was created, the Tour Cycliste Féminin, organised in August by Pierre Boué, but again with no connection to either the Tour de France or the ASO.
 The race lacked stable sponsorship and with the location of stages determined by locations willing to contribute, there were long transfers between stages.
-Until the 1998 edition, the race was known as the Tour Cycliste Féminin, but the Société du Tour de France (now part of the ASO), organisers of the men's Tour de France, claimed that infringed their trademark and in 1999 the name of the event was changed to Grande Boucle Féminine Internationale.
+Until the 1998 edition, the race was known as the Tour Cycliste Féminin, but the Société du Tour de France (now part of the ASO), organisers of the men's Tour de France, claimed that infringed their trademark.

+Consequently, the name of the name of the event was changed to Grande Boucle Féminine Internationale for the 1999 edition.
 The race was not held in 2004 due to organisational difficulties.
 It returned, albeit smaller in size and scope, in 2005.
 The previous races were 10 to 15 stages; later ones had five and stayed in one region.
 The race also received a lower classification by the Union Cycliste Internationale (UCI), and had a reduced field.
 In 2008, the race was six days and seven stages.
 However, in 2009 the race was only four days long with only 66 riders, after a planned race start and three stages in Britain fell through, leading winner Emma Pooley to joke that the race was "more of a Petite Boucle than Grande."
 The race was discontinued after the 2009 edition.

 Other significant French stage races

-French women's stage racing continued after the Grande Boucle ceased after the 2009 edition, with at least two further stage races - the Tour de l'Aude Cycliste Féminin and the Route de France Féminine.
+French women's stage racing continued after the Grande Boucle ceased after the 2009 edition, with at least two further stage races – the Tour de l'Aude Cycliste Féminin and the Route de France Féminine.
 As with the Grande Boucle, neither of these races had a direct relationship with the Tour de France.
 Following further financial and organisational difficulties, the Tour de l'Aude Cycliste Féminin and the Route de France Féminine ended in 2010 and 2016 respectively.

 Since 2003, the Tour Cycliste Féminin International de l'Ardèche has been held as a multi day stage race in southeastern France in the Ardèche region.
 For several years, this was the only international level multi day stage race in France.